umgbhalla/starred/README.md

 ## Go

 - [snwfdhmp/simplehttp](https://github.com/snwfdhmp/simplehttp) - Pretty simple and lightweight http server for serving local files.
+- [MichaelCade/90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - This repository is my documenting repository for learning the world of DevOps.
+I started this journey on the 1st January 2022 and I plan to run to March 31st for a complete 90-day romp on spending an hour a day including weekends to get a foundational knowledge across a lot of different areas that make up DevOps.
 - [yory8/clipman](https://github.com/yory8/clipman) - A simple clipboard manager for Wayland
 - [manifoldco/promptui](https://github.com/manifoldco/promptui) - Interactive prompt for command-line applications
 - [muesli/markscribe](https://github.com/muesli/markscribe) - Your personal markdown scribe with template-engine and Git(Hub) & RSS powers 📜